 • While potatoes roast, heat a large drizzle of oil in a medium, preferably nonstick, pan over medium-high heat.
 Add sliced onion; cook, stirring occasionally, until browned and softened, 8-10 minutes. • Add 1 tsp sugar (2 tsp for 4 servings) and a splash of water; cook until caramelized, 2-3 minutes more.
 Season with salt and pepper.
 Turn off heat.

-• Cut grilling cheese vertically into two squares, about ½ inch thick.
-Place on a plate and season all over with remaining Southwest Spice. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium high heat.
+• Halve grilling cheese crosswise into two squares.
+Place on a plate and season all over with remaining Southwest Spice. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add grilling cheese and cook until browned, 1-3 minutes per side.